arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 I've prepared
 an [example application](https://github.com/cdepillabout/servant-on-heroku) you can use to try deploying to Heroku.
-The first section explains how to run the application locally.
-The second section explains how to run the application locally using Docker.
-The third section talks about how to deploy this application to Heroku.
+The first section of this article explains how to run the example application locally.
+The second section explains how to run the example application locally using Docker.
+The third section explains how to deploy this application to Heroku.

 If you just want to deploy to Heroku without running locally first, feel free to just skim through the first and second sections.

 ## Running the application locally WITHOUT Docker

 The example application is a simple application.
-You are able to submit comments and read back past submitted comments.
+It gives you the ability to submit comments and read back past submitted comments.
 The comments are saved to a PostgreSQL database.
-This is similar to an anonymized Twitter.

 The following will walk through how to build and run the application locally, without involving Docker or Heroku.

 ### Build the application locally